Nicox Announces Presentations of Additional NCX 470 Data at the Upcoming World Glaucoma Congress

 Sophia Antipolis, France

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today announced presentations of additional NCX 470 data at the 10th World Glaucoma Congress (WGC) which will be held from June 28 to July 1st, 2023 in Rome, Italy.
+Nicox SA FR COX))), an international ophthalmology company, today announced presentations of additional NCX 470 data at the 10th World Glaucoma Congress (WGC) which will be held from June 28 to July 1st, 2023 in Rome, Italy.

 Details of the presentations: